Gorillaz: 25th anniversary and The Mountain (2025–present)

-To celebrate their 25th anniversary, Gorillaz released a video on 29 January 2025 titled NOSTALGIAZ, featuring clips from their music videos set to "Pirate's Progress" from Plastic Beach.
+To celebrate their 25th anniversary, Gorillaz released a video on 29 January 2025 titled Nostalgiaz, featuring clips from their music videos set to "Pirate's Progress" from Plastic Beach.
 In March, during an interview with the French magazine Les Inrockuptibles, Albarn said he was finishing a new Gorillaz album.
 On 8 August 2025 the band launched an exhibition at London's Copper Box called "House of Kong", which ran until 3 September.
 This included a set of daily live performances where they performed their first three albums and a fourth "mystery" show; their self-titled debut album on 29 August, Demon Days on 30 August, and Plastic Beach on 2 September.
 On 26 August the band were added to the video game Fortnite Festival as part of the game's tenth season.
-For the closing "mystery" show of the "House Of Kong" exhibition on 3 September, the band revealed the new album in full, playing 15 songs from the album with no encores.
+For the closing "mystery" show of the "House of Kong" exhibition on 3 September, the band revealed the new album in full, playing 15 songs from the album with no encores.
 The performance had multiple guests, including Sparks, Yasiin Bey, Omar Souleyman, Asha Bhosle and Johnny Marr, but the title of the album was not disclosed.

-On 11 September 2025 the band officially announced their upcoming album titled The Mountain with a release date of 20 March 2026.
+On 11 September 2025, the band officially announced their ninth album, The Mountain, with a release date of 27 February 2026.
 Its lead single, "The Happy Dictator", featuring Sparks, was released concurrently with the announcement.
-The album will be promoted during The Mountain Tour, with concerts in Europe between March and June 2026.
+The album is being promoted during the Mountain Tour, with concerts in Europe, America and Asia between March 2026 and January 2027, including the band's first ever performances in India.

+On 7 March 2026, the band played live on the American television programme Saturday Night Live, performing "Clint Eastwood" featuring Del the Funky Homosapien and "The Moon Cave" featuring Asha Puthli, Black Thought and Anoushka Shankar.